spky/pancad/docs/source/usage.rst

 How do I read from a FreeCAD file?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A FreeCAD file can be read into a :class:`~PanCAD.filetypes.PartFile` like this:
+A FreeCAD file can be read into a :class:`~pancad.filetypes.PartFile` like this:

 .. literalinclude:: tutorials/how_to_read_from_a_freecad_file.py
     :linenos: